 You may think that eating less sodium will make your food taste bland, but that is not true.
-Studies have shown that over time your taste buds adjust and you end up preferring the foods with less sodium.
+Studies have shown that your taste buds adjust over time, and you end up preferring the foods with less sodium.
 Try it and find out for yourself.

 Another important way to reduce your risk of heart disease is to be active.
 Daily, moderate physical activity lowers blood pressure, helps your body control stress and weight, and reduces your risk of heart disease.

 The American Heart Association recommends at least 150 minutes per week of moderate exercise or 75 minutes per week of vigorous exercise.
 Moderate activities include brisk walking, jogging, cycling, and dancing.
-Vigorous exercise is running at a brisk speed, shoveling, playing sports such as basketball, tennis or soccer.
+Vigorous exercise is running at a brisk speed, shoveling, playing sports such as basketball, tennis, or soccer.